elgrons/Capstone/ResearchandPlanning.md

 Sunday 5/7

 * 1:20p Trying to get this API in working(ish) order so that I can start on front end by or before Friday.
+Working on how to correctly format seed data with EF Core using DateTime.

+* 2:19p Was following a JWT token/authentication YouTube tutorial and remembered that I never double checked the Lesson Plan's further exploration material back from Week 6 of C#.
+Pausing my tutorial and going back to reference the Lesson Plan material.